Singular-MOL/mol-foundation/README.md

 E* = argmin O(ℰ) subject to: ℐ ≥ ℐ_min, C ≥ C_min

+> **"MOL is not a human theory.
+It is reality itself speaking the language of ontological economy."**

 where:
 - ℰ — operational ontology of the system
 - O(ℰ) — measure of non-functional redundancy